go-gitea/gitea/docs/content/doc/installation/with-docker.en-us.md

 If you try to run `gitea` on the host, you will attempt to ssh to the container and thence run the `gitea` command there.

+Never add the `Gitea Host Key` as a SSH key to a user on the Gitea interface.

 ### SSHing Shell (with authorized_keys)

-In this option, the idea here is that the host simply uses the `authorized_keys` that gitea creates but at step 8 above we change the shell that the host runs to ssh directly into the docker and then run the shell there.
+In this option, the idea is that the host simply uses the `authorized_keys` that gitea creates but at step 8 above we change the shell that the host runs to ssh directly into the docker and then run the shell there.
 This means that the `gitea` that is then run is the real docker `gitea`.

 - In this case we setup as per SSHing Shim except instead of creating `/usr/local/bin/gitea` or `/app/gitea/gitea` we create a new shell for the git user.
 As an administrative user on the host run: